culturecode/stagehand/Readme.md

 #### Options

-By default, the checklist will not include the subject_record as it is assumed that its changes are confirmed since the purpose of the checklist is to determine what _other_ changes need to be confirmed to sync the subject record.
-However, this preconfirmation can be skipped if desired by passing `:preconfirm_subject => true` to the constructor, causing the record lists to include the subject_record.

 For fine control over which records are returned by the `requires_confirmation` method, a filter block can be passed to the constructor.
 Any records for which the block returns `true` will be included.